 Established in 2004, the San Francisco Ballet School Trainee Program is a one to two-year pre-professional program comprised of students chosen from the School's most advanced level.
 Trainees range in age from 16 to 19 years old and hail from all over the world.
-Participation is by invitation from SF Ballet Artistic Director and SF Ballet School Director Helgi Tomasson and School Associate Director Patrick Armand.
+Participation is by invitation from SF Ballet School Director Helgi Tomasson and School Associate Director Patrick Armand.

 San Francisco Ballet School Trainees (© Erik Tomasson)

 This comprehensive program provides the experience necessary to ease the transition from student to professional dancer, all while offering personal attention in a small, nurturing environment.
-Past Trainees have gone on to join San Francisco Ballet as well as other notable companies including: National Ballet of Canada, The Joffrey Ballet, Houston Ballet, Boston Ballet II, Cincinnati Ballet, Canada's Royal Winnipeg Ballet, Oregon Ballet Theatre, The Washington Ballet, and Ballet San Jose.
+Past Trainees have gone on to join San Francisco Ballet as well as other notable companies including: National Ballet of Canada, The Joffrey Ballet, English National Ballet, Vienna State Opera Ballet, Ballet West, Houston Ballet, Boston Ballet II, Cincinnati Ballet, Canada's Royal Winnipeg Ballet, Oregon Ballet Theatre, The Washington Ballet, and Ballet San Jose.

 Trainee's joining San Francisco Ballet after completion of the program: